Negashev/redis-trib.py/README.md

 * `master_id`: master's `node_id` if it's a slave, or `None` otherwise
 * `assigned_slots`: a list of assigned slots if it's a master; it won't contain slots being migrated
 * `slots_migrating`: boolean value for whether there are any slot(s) migrating or importing on this node

+For sett password for all nodes use:

+    r = redistrib.clusternode.ClusterNode(...)
+    r.password = MyPassword